Yohoho! User Interface

 When wandering around on an Island this tab shows information associated with the current island: the name of the governing Flag and its appointed Governor.

 All pirates begin as a citizen of a developed island with a Navy and other services.
-Should they find a more suitable island hideaway they can change your citizenship by selecting "Apply for Citizenship", which will instantly make the island their home island.
+Should they find a more suitable island hideaway they can change your citizenship by clicking "Apply for Citizenship", which will instantly make the island their home island.

 If a pirate be an Officer of a crew it is possible to set sail and put into port or deport using the Vessel tab.
 In addition, it is possible for Officers to observe the colours of passing vessels and perhaps attack them.
 Go to this page for information about the navigation table, navigation wheel and vessel hold.